 This is not fair to you & it is not fair to me.

-I have decided that the right path for Six Impossible Things, & for you, lovely readers, is to eschew the race of blogging, & instead make an effort to slow the current.
+I have decided that the right path for A Clock That Follows the Shadows of Cats, & for you, lovely readers, is to eschew the race of blogging, & instead make an effort to slow the current.

 Though I cannot make a clock tick backwards, I will settle for the next best option: from now forwards, I will be writing blog posts only once per week, rather than three to four times.

-Also - rather than sending you a separate newsletter, as I do now, I will instead send you the same posts I write for Six Impossible Things (only, with a few tidbits & sparks of inspiration sprinkled in, as I so adore doing).
-These musings will be comprised of much the same words & photographs that I post currently - poems & lyric essays & mental health thoughts & Half Mystic/writerly news.
+Also—rather than sending you a separate newsletter, as I do now, I will instead send you the same posts I write for Shadows of Cats (only, with a few tidbits & sparks of inspiration sprinkled in, as I so adore doing).
+These musings will be comprised of much the same words & photographs that I post currently—poems & lyric essays & mental health thoughts & Half Mystic/writerly news.

 Only, far longer, & more consistent, & better thought out than before.
 This, at least, is what I am hoping.

-A small note I would like to address - this does indeed mean that our two regular series, Friday Poetry & Adventures In Zombieland, are going on indefinite hiatus.
+A small note I would like to address—this does indeed mean that our regular series on poetry & illness are going on indefinite hiatus.
 However!
 Certainly not to worry; I will still be sharing so much poetry & mental health thoughts with you, simply without the labels.
 (I'm especially excited to be working on some very lovely poetry projects in the time freed up from these changes.
-You shall soon see!)
+You’ll soon see!)

-I am hesitant, but still enormously excited for the wonder this will bring to 6IT. & I am looking forward to appearing in your inboxes more often; I so love emailing back & forth with you, & hearing your thoughts on my words first-hand is the most marvellous thing the universe could ever offer.
+I am hesitant, but still enormously excited for the wonder this will bring to Shadows of Cats. & I am looking forward to appearing in your inboxes more often; I so love emailing back & forth with you, & hearing your thoughts on my words first-hand is the most marvellous thing the universe could ever offer.

-Thank you endlessly for having me here, my fireflies.
-I am honoured beyond belief that you have chosen to follow me through this journey - & I hope that you too find light in the things that I share with you, now & moving forward.
+Thank you endlessly for having me here, my friends.
+I am honoured beyond belief that you have chosen to follow me through this journey—& I hope that you too find light in the things that I share with you, now & moving forward.

 (p.s. if you understood the reference in the title, you are my new best friend. may i take you out for coffee?)